neogeographica/singleplayer_scripts/scripts/README.md

 ## Configuration

-**3. Put the error sounds somewhere**
+**3. Put the error sounds somewhere safe**

 The "sounds" directory contains a selection of error beeps.
-If you want to use these sounds, copy them to a location of your choice, where they will not get deleted.
+If you want to use these sounds, make sure they are placed in a location where they will not get deleted.
+(Leaving them here among the files you downloaded for this repo is fine, if you're going to keep them intact.)
 Or find some other sounds you want to use.

 **4. Edit "quakelaunch.conf"**